JensAdamczak/shiny_HappyStates/README.md

 file *tweet_coordinates.csv* that was produced with the Python program *happyStates.py*.

-To download and run it open and R and type:
+To download and run it open R and type:

 ```
 library(shiny)